 What is Paid Advertising?

 On the other hand, there is paid advertising.
 This is more straightforward than organic advertising; basically, paid advertising is any advertising that is paid for.
 Simple enough, right?
 This includes posts you pay to boost on Facebook or Instagram, ad space you’ve bought on Google, or even pre-rolls on video sites like Youtube.
 Paid advertising tends to get your ads seen by the exact audience you’re looking to target without having to do as much work.
+This, however, is out of reach for a lot of small businesses and even if they do have the budget, they can easily waste it by not understanding the workings of Google Ads or Facebook ads.

 Which is Better?